idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

                                   Nothing => def
                                   Just x => x

-If the index is in bounds, we get the value at that index, otherwise we get a default value:
+If the index is in bounds, we get the value at that index;
+otherwise, we get a default value:

 ::